Frequent Questions on Recycling

 While we provide general guidance below, please check with your local recycling provider first for area-specific guidance.

-Plastic, metal and glass materials must be empty and rinsed clean of food debris before being recycled.
+Generally: Plastic, metal and glass materials must be empty and rinsed clean of food debris before being recycled.
 Paper materials must be empty, clean and dry before being recycled.
 Wet paper/food-soiled paper products may be compostable.

 What should I do with dirty diapers?